poult-lab/daily-word/english_words_ learning.md

 [noun] His room is along the corridor.

 "a long narrow passage in a building, with doors that open into rooms on either side"

+13.dispute [dɪˈspjuːt]

+[noun] The dispute ended.
+But now the electric vehicle market is growing and Elon Musk is also the owner of the electric manufacturer company Tesla in the world and the company claims that it is the best electric car.\

+Members of K-pop group NewJeans say they are leaving agency after dispute.

+"an argument or a disagreement between two people, groups or countries; discussion about a subject where there is disagreement"

+[verb] "to question whether sth is true and valid"

+14.debate /dɪˈbeɪt/

+[n] a debate on abortion.

+"a formal discussion of an issue at a public meeting or in a parliament.
+In a debate two or more speakers express opposing views and then there is often a vote on the issue."

+[v] Politicians will be debating the bill later this week. "to discuss sth, especially formally, before making a decision or finding a solution"

+[v] She debated with herself for a while, and then picked up the phone.

+"to think carefully about sth before making a decision"

+> 辩论vs争辩
+>
+> Debate - to discuss a topic usually with opposing opinions.
+>
+> Dispute - to argue with strong opposing opinions.
+It can also mean debate but is used to specify a heated argument or disagreement.